pablolozanoa/ML_P1_LASSO/README.md

     self.theta_history = []  # Store theta updates
 ```

-Explanation: Sets up the initial parameters for the model.
+Sets up the initial parameters for the model.
 It includes:

 - Initial regularization value (λ).
 - Learning rate for dynamically adjusting λ.